-This book gives people the tools to a create small businesses or side hustle based on their skills and interests.
+This book gives people the tools to create small businesses or side hustles based on their skills and interests.
 Guillebeau also emphasizes you don’t need a lot of cash or extra resources to start a new business.

 Sometimes, you just need $100.